lucasfend/lucasfend/README.md

-# 🕹 Lucas Fend
+# 🦇 Lucas Fend

-**`Backend Developer`**
+**`Digital Artisan (I just code, that's it)`**

-I'm a backend developer who knows a bit of frontend frameworks.
-All my projects down here we're done by me and only me, from the ground to the deploy.
-Always improving and trying to be a better me than I was yesterday.
+I'm a backend developer familiar with frontend frameworks.
+All the projects listed here were done solely by me, from the ground to deployment.
+I am always improving and trying to be better than I was yesterday.

   <p align = "left">
       <a href="https://github.com/lucasfend?tab=repositories&sort=stargazers">